Family Conflict in Grief: Fostering a More Supportive Approach to Social Mourning

 I underwent a profound loss in my extended family—a family matriarch who held a special place in our hearts.
 This period proved to be extremely challenging, as emotions ran high among all of us.
-I soon came to realize that the grief process I had studied during my clinical counseling training was heavily focused on the individual experience of grief and loss, with little consideration for the broader social context of grieving.
+I soon came to realize that the grief process I had studied during my clinical counselling training was heavily focused on the individual experience of grief and loss, with little consideration for the broader social context of grieving.

 It became evident that the loss of our esteemed elder unfolded within the backdrop of a family and cultural setting that was being tested and compelled to transform in response to this tragic event.
 Family dynamics and relationships took on a heightened significance, and behaviors that were typically manageable became overwhelming.